-When was CPR invented and how did we get there?
-Cardiopulmonary resuscitation, also known as CPR, is a widely known emergency procedure that is performed on patients who suffered from sudden cardiac arrests.
-Naturally, we may ask when was CPR invented or who invented the procedure.
-Read on to find out more about the history of CPR and how it was developed.
+When was CPR invented, and how did we get there?
+Cardiopulmonary resuscitation CPR is a widely known emergency procedure performed on patients suffering from sudden cardiac arrests or on drowning victims.
+Naturally, when was CPR invented, or who invented the technique?
+If you’re interested in knowing more about the history and development of CPR, keep reading.

 CPR is a lifesaving technique that took at least 273 years in the making.
-The geniuses behind this emergency procedure go by the names Dr. James Jude, Dr. Peter Safar, and James Elam.
+The geniuses behind this emergency procedure are Dr. James Jude, Dr. Peter Safar, and James Elam.

-- Dr. James Jude, a young doctor working in Baltimore in the late 1950s, realized that when the pressure has been applied rhythmically as the heel of the hand is placed to the center of the chest; it could help in restarting the heart.
+- Dr. James Jude, a young doctor working in Baltimore in the late 1950s, realized that when the pressure has been applied rhythmically as the heel of the hand is placed to the center of the chest, it could help restart the heart.
 This eventually led to the discovery of CPR.
-The American Heart Association formally endorsed the use of Cardiopulmonary resuscitation in the year 1963.
+The American Heart Association formally endorsed the use of Cardiopulmonary resuscitation in 1963.
 Since then, the discovery of Dr. James Jude has already saved thousands of lives every year.

 Thanks to the innovative minds behind CPR, thousands of lives have been saved every year.
-However, performing CPR on victims is not a children’s play.
-It requires both CPR knowledge and skills to prevent further complications.
-In learning how to perform the basic steps of cardiopulmonary resuscitation, it is highly recommended to enroll and certify in CPR / AED.
+However, performing CPR on victims can be challenging without prior knowledge.
+Thus, we can say that it requires both CPR knowledge and skills to prevent further complications.

 Experts recommend certifying in Cardiopulmonary Resuscitation (CPR) / Automated External Defibrillator (AED) online courses to learn the basic steps of cardiopulmonary resuscitation.